 Equinet consistently produces important documents that can be of value to equality bodies in their working practices.
-For example, they produced a Report on Tackling under-reporting of http://odi.dwp.gov.uk/disabled-people-and-legislation/un-convention-on-the-rights-of-disabled-people/have-your-say.php discrimination through better communication stating that good communication strategies and practices needed to be at the heart of any adequate response to under-reporting.
+For example, they produced a Report on Tackling under-reporting of discrimination through better communication9 stating that good communication strategies and practices needed to be at the heart of any adequate response to under-reporting.
 In Equinet's view such a communication response aims to:

-&lt;sup>7 Stakeholders: Theory and Practice, Friedman & Miles, 2006
+7 Stakeholders: Theory and Practice, Friedman & Miles, 2006